-Budapest is probably our favourite European city break we’ve done so far.
+Budapest is definitely our favourite European city break we’ve done so far.
 Stunning architecture shoots up across the city and the river Danube slices through to create a weekend break where you feel like you’re getting two cities for the (extremely reasonable) price of one.
-We made some bad decisions and we made some incredibly great decisions, so please learn from our mistakes if you’re planning a trip to Hungary for a few days in Budapest.
+We ended up creating our own 3 day itinerary for Budapest so we thought we’d share with you all.
+This was a cheap long weekend, so don’t be expecting luxury items on here, but at the same time, we weren’t staying in questionable hostel bunk beds.
+We think we found a nice middle ground for our time in Budapest and we hope it helps.
+Ultimately, we made some bad decisions and we made some incredibly great ones, so please, learn from our mistakes and make the most of this plan if you’re planning a trip to Hungary for three days in Budapest.

 |Day 1 in Budapest|

 |Day 3 in Budapest|

 |Where to stay in Budapest?|

 So after we hit the ruin bars the night before (more on that to come) we got up, and headed out for breakfast to begin planning our 3 days in Budapest.
 We ate at STIKA which was a great little spot for some tasty breakfast.
 The menu was fairly varied, the staff were friendly but it was bloody cold sat outside and there was a faint whiff of sewer too.
 We’d definitely go again, it’s averagely priced, but we would advise you to try and get a seat inside!